 In the last few years Meishan boars (pronounced May Shan) have grown in popularity with producers across North America, and it isn't just for their dashing good looks.
 While Meishans aren't much to look at—they honestly look like a mix between a basset hound, a pug, and a pig—their breed characteristics are well-suited to open checks and boar stations with automatic heat detection.

-When you purchase from New Standard, you don't just get efficient barn design and great equipment, you also get exceptional service and expertise.
+When you work with New Standard, you are working with experts in barn design and management with a heart for service.
 Over the past few months we have been featuring each of our team members so that you can get to know the experts behind New Standard.
-Keep reading to learn more about Marc Anderson!
+Keep reading to learn more about Ben Cochran!

 One of the best ways to know when we post new content to our site is to subscribe to the blog.
 But did you know that we also share content on Facebook, LinkedIn, Twitter and Google+?
 With technology changing all the time it can be confusing to figure out how to actually follow and connect socially.
 Check out our guide below!

 PanelTIM's polypropylene panels have taken off in the North American hog industry with their combination of lightweight materials, durability, cleanliness, and quality design.
 On a molecular level they are stronger and cleaner than PVC, not to mention they hold up to years of abuse, something hogs are notoriously good at providing.

 Those of us in the hog building industry get really excited about products like this, but we want to give you a producers perspective on the product.
 We interviewed three producers from different states to see how their PanelTIM penning and gating has held up to the test of time...and pigs.